 Both the General and the Master Gunnery Sergeant declined, and the two men sat down to wait for their guide.
 James shrugged and went back to checking the report.
 A few minutes later the door opened to let in Jackson.
 When he went to make the introductions James realized his visitors hadn’t introduced themselves.
 He smiled, and said, “General, this is Deputy Sheriff Jackson.
 He’ll show you where the morgue is and will help you identify the man, if you can.
 He’ll also note the details for our records.”
 He was about to say something else when the General smiled and waved his thanks while he headed for the door.
 James smiled at them and waved Jackson out after them.
 For a few minutes he sat there and wondered just what was happening.

 Jackson parked outside the basement entrance to the small morgue under the little county hospital.
 The sedan in military colors parked beside his car and they all got out of the cars.
 He noticed the General had a file in his hand when he got out, which was odd.
-He led them into the morgue and rang the bell for an orderly to help them.
+He led them into the morgue and he rang the bell for an orderly to help them.

-A little later Jackson said to the orderly, "Which drawer has Gramps in it?"
+A little later Jackson said to the orderly, “Which drawer has Gramps in it?”
 The orderly went to the bank of drawers and pulled out number six.
-The three men gathered around the sheet covered body and the orderly turned the sheet back to show the face.
+The three men gathered around the sheet covered body, and the orderly turned the sheet back to show the face.
 Jackson kept a close watch on the two military men.

-The General looked down at the face, and turned to the Sergeant.
-He gave a small nod and lifted the sheet to look at the left arm.
+The General looked down at the face, and he turned to the Sergeant.
+He gave a small nod yes, and lifted the sheet to look at the left arm.
 They both gave it a brief look over, then moved around to look at the right knee.
 The General opened the file and examined a photo while he examined the knee.
 After a few minutes they both nodded to each other.

 The General turned and walked out the door, he took out his mobile phone while he walked.
-The Sergeant turned to Jackson, and said, "Deputy, that's Johnny Reb, a Marine who'll be sadly missed.
-His full name is Master Gunnery Sergeant Rudolph Eugene Brooks, a retired Marine.
+The Sergeant turned to Jackson, and said, “Deputy, that’s Johnny Reb, a Marine who’ll be sadly missed.
+His full name is Master Gunnery Sergeant Rudolph Eugene Brooks, a beached Marine.
 No one knows when or where he got the nickname, or why, but all who knew him called him by his nickname of Johnny Reb.
-We'll arrange for his transfer and burial in Arlington."
+We’ll arrange for his transfer and burial in Arlington.”

 Jackson looked up at the last sentence.
-In a very cold voice, he said, "You aren't taking that man anywhere.
-If you want to steal him from us, you better go and get the entire Marine Corps to help you.
+In a very cold voice he said, “You aren’t taking that man anywhere.
+If you want to steal him from us you better go and get the entire Marine Corps to help you.
 And you better be ready for a fight when you come back.
-He's part of this town now, and we aren't letting him go without a fight."
+He’s part of this town now, and we aren’t letting him go without a fight.”